said-ns/said-ns/README.md

-### Welcome, I'm Said.
+##### Welcome, I'm Said.

 I'm a frontend web developer as well as a web and UI/UX designer.

+Check out my work!
+My portfolio can be found here: https://www.behance.net/saidns

 - I’m currently working on

-- My skills include...
-  - HTML, CSS, and JS
-  - UI/UX Knowledge
-  - web design fundamentals
-  - Materialize and Bootstrap
-  - Adobe XD
+- I am proficient in HTML, CSSJS, Adobe XD and Figma,
-  - Figma
-  - UI/UX components design
-  - Website Publishing(Domain, Hosting, DNS)

-- My design portfolio can be found here: https://www.behance.net/saidns

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...